-Catch up on how things have been over the past week (over drinks and snacks if possible).
+Catch up on how things have been over the past week (over drinks and snacks if possible), taking time to let any new members introduce themselves.
 Then ask group members:

 Ask for a volunteer to read Luke 19:1-10 to the group, praying a short prayer that, however much they’ve come to know Jesus, they’d know him better as a result of your time together.